 Geoffrey has practiced in China since 2005.

-- Advised Eli Lilly in its digital healthcare collaboration with leading China internet company Tencent and online healthcare professional community DXY to develop and launch an integrated diabetes patient care program in China.
+- Advised Eli Lilly in its digital healthcare collaboration with leading China internet company Tencent and online healthcare service provider DXY to develop and launch an integrated diabetes patient care platform in China.

 - Advised JHL Biotech on a strategic alliance with Sanofi to develop and commercialize biological therapeutics in China and potentially internationally.
 Under the agreement, Sanofi will invest US$80 million in JHL and make an upfront payment of US$21 million to acquire rights to certain JHL biologics.
 In addition, JHL will be entitled to receive milestones of up to US$236 million and sales royalties.